os-assignments/os-assignments.github.io/versions/v1/content/threads-and-synchronization/two-thread-barrier.md

 ## Two thread barrier implementation

-Your task is to use semaphores to enforce barrier synchronization between the two thread A and B.
+Your task is to use semaphores to enforce barrier synchronization between the two threads A and B.

 ![](/v1/images/threads-and-synchronization/two-thread-barrier-template.png?width=433px)